Does shoe stiffness matter cycling?

 For road riding, compliant soles are more affordable and probably more comfortable.
 If you’re a casual rider after greater pedalling efficiency and comfort between coffee stops, a less-expensive, more-compliant sole will do.
 Performance riders, on the other hand, want stiff shoes mainly for their efficiency.

-READ ALSO: What is minimum value of CosA?
+READ ALSO: What is the difference of tactics and strategy?

 How important are bike fit and stiffness?